Purim – Women and Alcohol Rabbanit Debbie Zimmerman

 Before we can discuss whether a woman has an obligation to drink to the point of inebriation on Purim, we must first examine whether such an obligation exists in general, for men or women.

-The gemara (T.B.
-Megilla 7b) quotes Rava as saying “A person is obligated to become intoxicated on Purim until he does not know the difference [between] cursed is Haman and blessed is Mordechai” While the gemara does not cite a contradictory halachic statement, it does bring the following curious story (agadata):
+The gemara quotes Rava as saying “A person is obligated to become intoxicated on Purim until he does not know the difference [between] cursed is Haman and blessed is Mordechai.”
+While the gemara does not cite a contradictory halakhic statement, it does bring a curious story (agadata), relating that one Purim, Rabba slaughtered Rabbi Zeira when intoxicated.
+The story continues with a miraculous revival and Rabbi Zeira declining the next year’s invitation.

-In an attempt to determine if the halacha is indeed in accordance with Rava many Rishonim debate the relationship between Rava’s statement and the following agadata – is it meant to be a proof or a refutation?
-While the Rif (Megilla 3b) and the Rosh (1:8) quote Rava verbatim, indicating that this is the halacha, Rabbeinu Efraim, the Meiri, and the Ran (on the Rif Megilla 3b) see the agadata as a demonstration of the dangers of overindulgence brought to refute, or greatly temper, Rava’s original statement.
+Many Rishonim debate the relationship between Rava’s statement and the following agadata – is it meant to prove or refute the obligation to drink on Purim?
+Rif and Rosh quote Rava verbatim, indicating that this is the halakha, but Rabbeinu Efraim, the Meiri, and the Ran see the agadata as a demonstration of the dangers of overindulgence brought to refute, or greatly mitigate, Rava’s original statement.
 Therefore, they rule that while one should drink more than usual on Purim there is no obligation to get drunk.

-Similarly, while many poskim rule like Rava they interpret the parameters of drinking in way that vastly mitigates the degree of inebriation.
-Rambam rules that one should only drink enough to make them drowsy so that they will sleep.
-Others provide more homiletic interpretations of what “the difference between cursed is Haman and blessed is Mordechai” entails, all of which indicate that one should get tipsy, but not drunk (Tosafot Megillah 7b, Magen Avraham OC 695:3, Mishnah Berurah 695:4)
+Similarly, while many poskim rule like Rava, they interpret the parameters of the mitzva in ways that vastly curtail the required degree of inebriation.
+Rambam rules that one should only drink enough to make them drowsy, and then sleep – incognizant of the difference between Haman and Mordechai.
+Others provide more homiletic interpretations of what “the difference between cursed is Haman and blessed is Mordechai” entails, all of which indicate that one should get tipsy, but not drunk.

 As is clear, many Poskim are wary about drinking to the point of inebriation.
-Additionally, not one of these sources above distinguish between men and women.
-In general, the laws of Purim apply to men and women alike (although there is some discussion regarding megillah reading).
-Specifically, it would seem that women should be included as the mitzvah of drinking is often understood as an aspect of the mitzvah of the Purim feast.
-Yet the lack of distinction between men and women does not necessarily prove none existed.
-It is possible that the unique formulation of the obligation “a man is obligated” is a distinction in and of itself, or that such a distinction may have been obvious based on sociological factors.
+Additionally, not one of the sources above distinguish between men and women.
+In general, the laws of Purim apply to men and women alike (although there is some discussion regarding reading megillah).
+Specifically, it seems that women should be included as the mitzvah of drinking is often understood as an aspect of the mitzvah of the Purim feast.
+Yet the lack of differentiation between men and women does not necessarily prove none existed.
+It is possible that the unique formulation of the mitzvah as “a man is obligated” is a distinction in and of itself, or that such a distinction may have been obvious based on sociological factors.

-In the last century or so a number of prominent poskim (rabbinic decisors) have questioned whether women are included in this obligation.
-For example, Rav Wosner (Shut Shevet Halevi 10 18:2) rules that a woman is not obligated to get drunk based on a gemara in Ketubot (65a) that warns that too much wine causes women to behave lewdly.
+In the last century or so, several prominent poskim (rabbinic decisors) have questioned whether women are included in this obligation.
+For example, Rav Wosner rules that a woman is not obligated to get drunk based on a gemara in Ketubot that warns that too much wine causes women to behave lewdly.
 The gemara he cites discusses whether a husband must provide wine for his wife along with her daily fare.
 Based on this gemara the Shulchan Aruch and Rema, among others, rule that women are given a moderate portion of daily wine if that is the local custom (minhag hamakom).
 Their language implies that women should drink less than men, but that they may still drink in accordance with the local custom.
 Interestingly, in the very same teshuva Rav Wosner includes a cryptic parenthetical comment that seems to question whether the obligation of “ad dlo yada” applies for men today.

 Other notes to bear in mind: the overwhelming majority of poskim rule that the mitzvah only applies during the day, and not at night, and some limit it further to the seudah itself.
 Some poskim, such as Rashi, Rambam, and Rav Menasheh Klein, indicate that wine should be used for the mitzvah, or at least for the seudah.